Learning nonequilibrium control forces to characterize dynamical phase transitions: Model and large deviations

 We consider systems described by a stochastic differential equation (SDE) having the general form

 where $\Xb_t\in\RR^d$ is the state of the system, $b:\RR^d \to \RR^d$ is the drift function, and $\Wb_t$ is a Wiener process acting as a noise source, which is multiplied by the noise matrix $\sigma$.
-This model captures the diffusive dynamics of many physical systems; $b$ could be comprised of the gradient of a many-body potential energy describing the interactions among a large number of particles in addition to non-conservative and hence nonequilibrium external forces.
-For simplicity, we assume that $\sigma$ is independent of $\xb$ and that the corresponding diffusion tensor $D= \sigma\sigma^T$ is invertible.
-Moreover, we assume that $\Xb_t$ is ergodic, which means that it has a unique probability stationary density, reached from any initial distribution in the long-time limit.
+This model captures the diffusive dynamics of many physical systems, as the drift or ``force'' $b(\xb)$ can include the gradient of a many-body potential energy describing the interactions among a large number of particles, in addition to non-conservative and hence nonequilibrium external forces.
+We assume that the drift and the noise source are such that $\Xb_t$ is ergodic, so that it has a unique probability stationary density, reached from any initial distribution in the long-time limit.
+For simplicity, we also assume that $\sigma$ is independent of $\xb$ and that the corresponding diffusion tensor $D= \sigma\sigma^T$ is invertible.

-While there is no canonical form for the stationary density when the drift or ``force'' $b(\xb)$ is non-conservative, the probability density of a large class of time-extensive observables $A_T$ computed along trajectories is known to satisfy a large deviation form and can thus be characterized in a general way by a so-called rate function, which can be seen as a nonequilibrium analog of the entropy function.
-These ``dynamical'' observables typically considered for diffusive systems have the form